Governors' role in monitoring the single central record

 - Whether details of any enhanced DBS check certificate have been provided

-Trusts aren't required to have separate SCRs for each of their schools.
-However, if your trust maintains one SCR that covers all schools, information should be recorded in such a way that details for each individual school can be provided or accessed separately and easily (for example, to show inspectors).
+MATs must maintain the single central record containing the information for every academy in the MAT.
+MATs aren't required to have separate SCRs for each of their schools.
+However, if your MAT maintains 1 SCR that covers all schools, information should be recorded in such a way that details for each individual school can be provided or accessed separately and easily (for example, to show inspectors).

-If the schools in your trust do have separate SCRs, checks on members and trustees should be recorded on each of these.
+If the schools in your MAT do have separate SCRs, checks on members and trustees should be recorded on each of these.

 You must also record whether a person's position involves 'relevant activity', which means regularly caring for, training, supervising or being solely in charge of persons aged under 18.